 The Agile Manifesto emphasized four key values:

+Individuals and interactions over processes and tools: Empowering teams to communicate and collaborate effectively, fostering creativity and problem-solving.
+Working software over comprehensive documentation: Focusing on delivering functional, usable products in shorter cycles rather than overinvesting in lengthy documentation.
+Customer collaboration over contract negotiation: Building stronger partnerships with clients by involving them throughout the development process.
+Responding to change over following a plan: Encouraging flexibility to adapt to new insights, market changes, or feedback.
 Agile methodologies such as Scrum, Kanban, and Lean quickly gained popularity for their ability to bring these values to life.
 By breaking down projects into smaller, manageable increments called sprints, Agile enabled teams to deliver working software faster and more frequently.
 This iterative approach also allowed for regular feedback loops, ensuring that the end product consistently met or exceeded customer expectations.

 Over time, Agile development evolved from a niche methodology into a global standard.
 Its principles have been adopted not only by small, dynamic teams but also by large organizations seeking to improve efficiency, reduce time-to-market, and enhance customer satisfaction.
 Today, Agile stands as one of the most influential and transformative movements in software development history, laying the foundation for further innovations in project management and collaboration.